schism-dev/schism/docs/getting-started/grid-generation.md

  cross section as faithfully as possible to capture the water volume.
  There is no need for bathymetry smoothing or other manipulation (and implicitness allows high resolution on steep slope and skew elements).
-A good mesh together with SCHISM's flexible vertical gridding system $LSC^2$ one can accurately capture the 3D processes.
+A good mesh together with SCHISM’s flexible vertical gridding system $LSC^2$ one can accurately capture the 3D processes.

 <figure markdown id='figure04'>
 ![Channel representation in the grid](../assets/channel-representation.png){width=800}